 Solution:

-• Explore government grants or financing options tailored for healthcare technology.
+Search for government grants or financing options for healthcare technology.

-Healthcare facilities often face difficulties transferring patient records and operational data from legacy systems into a new PMIS.
-This process can be time-consuming and error-prone if not handled correctly.
+Most facilities are having trouble transferring patient records and operational data from historical formats to a new PMIS.
+The process can consume much time and error-prone if not handled properly.

 Solution: